Head of Online Medical Content

 If you find yourself needing the highest volume setting to hear properly, your hearing might have changed.
 It's advisable to consult your audiologist to assess your hearing, verify the proper functioning of your hearing aid, or make adjustments to rectify the problem.

-Why does my hearing aid whistle when I touch it?
-Try to avoid covering or touching your hearing aids.
-Proximity to certain objects can cause some hearing aids to whistle.
 This is one of the reasons why audiologists often conduct tests by moving their hand close to the hearing aid to check for feedback.
 If this continues to occur, discuss the issue with your audiologist.

-Wearing a hat covers your hearing aids which can result in whistling.
+Wearing a hat covers your hearing aids, which can result in whistling.
 This is because the hat's fabric can obstruct the hearing aid's microphone or receiver.
 This interference disrupts the hearing aid's functionality, causing feedback.

 Be aware that changes in your weight, either gain or loss, can lead to an improper fit, causing the hearing aid to produce a whistling sound.
 Consult your audiologist to obtain a new or modified ear mould.